Discovery of a radio jet in the Cloverleaf Quasar at z = 2.56: Discussion

 \subsection{Why One-sided?}

 On the other hand, the radio source only presents on one side of the host galaxy, while the other side shows almost no signal.
-Depending on the geometry, the other side of the radio lobe might be too faint to be detected due to Doppler dimming \citep{Lanzetta2002} caused by a large project angle, or simply does not exist.
-In any case, if the other side of the radio lobe exists, it should lead to emission populating the area between components A and C (see Appendix \ref{App:Mock}).
+Depending on the geometry, the other side of the radio jet might be too faint to be detected due to being away from the caustics, or simply does not exist.
+In any case, if the other side of the radio jet exists, it should lead to emission populating the area between components A and C (see Appendix \ref{App:Mock}).
 Future deeper observations would be the key to verifying this scenario.